 Tarragona, a UNESCO World Heritage Site, is a coastal city located in Catalonia, Spain.
 Set against the stunning backdrop of the Costa Dorada on the Mediterranean Sea, Tarragona is a relatively small but vibrant city that offers a unique blend of Roman history and Mediterranean culture.

-I planned a day-trip from Barcelona to visit this fascinating city that promises to take visitors back to the glory days of the Roman Empire, in Spain!
-With plenty of historical monuments and cultural attractions, Tarragona.
+I planned a day-trip from Barcelona to visit this fascinating city that took me to the Roman Empire, in Spain!
+So, let me tell you what makes this hidden gem a must-visit.

 What makes Tarragona a great day-trip from Barcelona